yingweiwo

 Protein Binding

-More than 99% of the circulating drug is bound to plasma proteins (80% to albumin).
+Over 99% of circulating drugs are bound to plasma proteins (80% to albumin).
+Interactions

-Concurrent use /with cholestyramine or colestipol/ may decrease the bioavailability of HMG-CoA reductase inhibitors; therefore, when these agents are used with HMG-CoA reductase inhibitors for therapeutic advantage, it is recommended that the HMG-CoA reductase inhibitor be given 2 to 4 hours after cholestyramine or colestipol.
+Cerivastatin is contraindicated with azole antifungals, cyclosporine, gemfibrozil, other fibrates, immunosuppressants, macrolide antibiotics, or niacin due to rhabdomyolysis and associated renal failure.
+Concomitant use with cholestyramine or colestipol may reduce the bioavailability of HMG-CoA reductase inhibitors; therefore, when these drugs are used in combination with HMG-CoA reductase inhibitors to enhance therapeutic effects, it is recommended to take the HMG-CoA reductase inhibitor 2 to 4 hours after taking cholestyramine or colestipol.
+Concomitant use of cerivastatin and gemfibrozil is contraindicated due to the potential for rhabdomyolysis. /HMG-CoA Reductase Inhibitors/

-For more Interactions (Complete) data for CERIVASTATIN (9 total), please visit the HSDB record page.
+For more complete data on interactions of CERIVASTATINs (9 in total), please visit the HSDB records page.

 References